 Without Shakespeare, we would probably never have added such a vast number of words to our English vocabulary.

-So how many words did William Shakespeare invent?
+So how many new words did William Shakespeare invent in total?

 The Oxford English Dictionary (OED) has a list of 433 words.

-Such a pity he didn’t quite make it to 500.
+It’s such a pity William Shakespeare didn’t quite make it to invent 500 words.

 More reading: 350 Other Words For Said For Your Dialogue Writing